chrisleekr/binance-trading-bot/README.md

 - [x] Display account balances in the frontend
 - [x] Update frontend to change symbols in the configuration
 - [x] Update frontend to change last buy price per symbol
+- [x] Change to more persistence database - MongoDB - for configuration and last buy price
+- [x] Display estimated value in the frontend
+- [x] Support other FIAT symbols such as BUSD, AUD
+- [ ] Override the lowest value in the frontend
+- [ ] Allow browser notification
-- [ ] Secure frontend with the password to disable the configuration
+- [ ] Secure frontend with the password
-- [ ] Change to more persistence database